Angie55/UC-Milestone-Project-0ne/README.md

 Page content was proofed to check content made sense and there were no grammatical errors I am aware of.

-The form on the contact us page will not allow the user to submit unless all sections are filled correctly and gives feedback as to errors or what has ben missed.
+The form on the contact us page will not allow the user to submit unless all sections are filled correctly and gives feedback as to errors or what has been missed.

 ### Cross browser/device testing

-**IMac 21.5inch screen**-
+**iMac 21.5inch screen**-

 - Chrome- resizing the screen from the smallest to largest size.
 Also using the developer tools to check site all devices available in portrait and landscape mode.